seerxlabs/janus-wallet-website/README.md

-# opensui-website
+# Janus-wallet-website
-The website of Opensui.
+The website of Janus wallet.